 The trucking industry can be quite demanding, and it has some specific needs, unlike small or medium-sized delivery companies.
 TruckRoute is one of the best free route planners specifically designed to meet the challenging requirements of the trucking industry.

 TruckRouter creates truck-specific routes, provides a trip cost calculator, fuel cost calculator, and offers weight/height restrictions.

-Users can receive toll information along with costs, route elevation information, and truck warning.
+Users can receive toll information along with delivery costs, route elevation information, and truck warning.

-- Easy to use, great option for truck drivers.
+- Very easy to use for truck drivers.

 - Focuses on truck routes only.

-- Offers a web-based service, no mobile app for drivers to check routes on the way.
+- No mobile app for navigation to check routes on the way.